 The gardens were created by passionate horticulturalist Ellen Willmott.
 At just 24 she undertook her first project of designing and building an Alpine Gorge in the estates gardens.

-From 1882 to 1934 Ellen created one of the most famous gardens in Britian, entertaining Royalty, adding to her collection of rare plants and earning the RHS Medal of Honor.
+From 1882 to 1934 Ellen created one of the most famous gardens in Britain, entertaining Royalty, adding to her collection of rare plants and earning the RHS Medal of Honor.

 At her death she had spent so much money on her garden she died penniless.
-The estate was then sold and demolished.
+Ultimately the estate was sold and demolished.
 However, the gardens are still there, hidden, but not completely out of view.

 Warley Place will surprise, entice and delight you.
 Go with your camera ready and leave with your imagination sparked!